Published 16 Jul 2023

 Manufacturing firms have a high-risk environment, may it be on the side of safety or finance.
 Manufacturing checklists are critical quality control tools that help identify red flags from the onset, effectively reducing the risk of financial impact to the bottom line of the company, and most importantly, to customer satisfaction.

-- They encourage the smart use of resources.
+- Encourage the smart use of resources.

 Every move in manufacturing processes needs to be well-calculated to be cost-effective.
 QC checklists are effective instruments to help this cause, as it helps avoid false starts and ensure the most efficient use of resources and materials.